Ghilli: Legacy

 The popularity of Prakash Raj's role as Muthupandi led to several parodies incorporating the character and the endearing name "Chellam" (the way Muthupandi addresses Dhanalakshmi) became popular to sarcastically address an enemy.
 Janaki Sabesh and Vidyarthi, by portraying Vijay's parents, popularly became known as "Ghilli Amma" and "Ghilli Appa" respectively.

 The success of the film led the cast and crew to again collaborate with another similar action film titled Kuruvi (2008).

 In Master, a Kabaddi scene uses music montage invoking Ghilli, while the other song from the film, "Arjunaru Villu" was used in Naai Sekar (2022).

+In 2025, a Malayalam film, titled Bha Bha Ba starring Dileep featured Mohanlal in an extended cameo appearance in a character called "Ghilli Bala".
+The characterization of the character is inspired from Ghilli and the film contains elements which pay tribute to Vijay.